mindspore-ai/docs/tutorials/experts/source_en/parallel/recompute.md

 1. `mindspore.nn.Cell.recompute()`: Call the [recompute interface](https://www.mindspore.cn/docs/en/r2.2/api_python/nn/mindspore.nn.Cell.html#mindspore.nn.Cell.recompute).
 After calling this interface, when computing the reverse part, all the operators inside the Cell and all the operators inside the sub-Cells are recomputed, except for the output operator of that Cell.

-2. `mindspore.ops.Primitive.recompute()`: Call the [recompute interface](https://www.mindspore.cn/docs/en/r2.2/api_python/ops/mindspore.ops.Primitive.html#mindspore.ops.Primitive.recompute).
+2. `mindspore.ops.Primitive.recompute()`: Call the [recompute interface](https://www.mindspore.cn/docs/en/r2.2/api_python/ops/mindspore.ops.Primitive.html#mindspore.ops.Primitive.recompute) of `Primitive`.
 After calling this interface, the operator is recomputed when computing the reverse part.

 ## Basic Principle